alexdlilly/DS-5100-Project-Repo/README.md

     Combos = Analysis.combo()

 ## API description
-### Die Class
+### montecarlo.Die
-INITIALIZATION
-INPUTS:
+class montecarlo.Die(Faces)

+Parameters:

+Faces : ***list of numerics or strings***.
-faces = a list of possible outcomes for a given random event.
-For example, for a 6-sided die, faces would
-        be a list of length 6 where each element represents a face of the dice.
+        A list of possible outcomes for a given random event.
+For example, for a 6-sided die, faces would be a list of length 6 where each element represents a face of the dice.
 By default, the Die class assumes equal probabilistic weights for each possible outcome.

 ATTRIBUTES:

 Die.faces = a list of possible outcomes associated with the Die object.
-Die._weight = a list of weights associated with each face of the Die object.
-Die._faces_weight = a dataframe of faces and weights associated with the Die object.
 Die.results = Accesible only after the roll() method has been executed, Die.results returns a dataframe with
         the roll number as the index and the value as the outcome of the rolled die.

 METHODS:

     change_weight(face, new weight): To alter the default equal weight among die faces, pass the face you wish